 This complexity often leads to New York complex corporate litigation, requiring specialized legal counsel to navigate successfully.

-- Maintain separate corporate records and bank accounts
+- Maintain separate corporate records and bank accounts,

-- Conduct arm’s length transactions between related entities
+- Conduct arm’s length transactions between related entities,

-- Avoid commingling of assets or funds
+- Avoid commingling of assets or funds,

-- Ensure adequate capitalization of each entity
+- Ensure adequate capitalization of each entity, and

-- Maintain separate boards of directors and management teams where possible
+- Maintain separate boards of directors and management teams where possible.

 The Role of Asset Transfers in Liability Determinations: A Closer Look